weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Display the Sock Shop in the browser using `<master-node-IP>:<NodePort>`.

-In the header, the catalogue active state of the button is blue and so is the cart button.
-We will change these to red.
+Note that the active states of the Catalogue and the Cart buttons are blue.
+In the next section you will change those to red.

 ## Make a Change to the Socks Shop and Deploy it